Full Name: Republic of Chile

 **** 2019 Index of Economic Freedom: 100-80 = Free; 49.9-0 = Repressed

 Contractual agreements in Chile are the most secure in Latin America.
 Courts are transparent and efficient.

 Disputes involving U.S. investors are usually settled in negotiations between the investor and the appropriate government entity.

 Disputes have been referred to the local judicial system, however the time required for resolution can make this an unattractive option for foreign investors.
 As a result, most litigants choose to settle out of court.
 Another option is to bring suit under expedited procedures involving the abrogation of constitutional rights.

-Coface Business Climate Rating: A2 -- see above
+Coface Business Climate Rating: A3 -- See above

-- Political Risk - Medium-Long Term: 2 -- very low risk
+Political Risk - Medium-Long Term: 3 -- Low risk

 Other Risk Ratings

 Chile's transparent and stable business climate has created a favorable environment for entrepreneurs.
 Barriers to free trade are quite low and commercial operations are aided by efficient regulations that support open-market policies.